mdefrance/AutoCarver/README.md

 #### QualitativeDiscretizer

 `QualitativeDiscretizer` enables the transformation of qualitative data into statistically relevant categories, facilitating model robustness.
- - Qualitative data consists of categorical variables without any inherent order
+ - *Qualitative Data* consists of categorical variables without any inherent order
- - Qualitative Ordinal data consists of categorical variables with a predefined order or hierarchy
+ - *Qualitative Ordinal Data* consists of categorical variables with a predefined order or hierarchy

 Following parameters must be set for `QualitativeDiscretizer`:
-- `features`, list of qualitative and qualitative ordinal data to discretize
+- `features`, list of column names of qualitative and qualitative ordinal data to discretize
 - `min_freq`, should be set from 0.01 (preciser, decreased stability) to 0.05 (faster, increased stability).
   - *For qualitative features:*  Minimal frequency of a modality, less frequent modalities are grouped in the `default_value='__OTHER__'` modality.
+Values are ordered based on `y_train` bucket mean.
   - *For qualitative ordinal features:* Less frequent modalities are grouped to the closest modality  (smallest frequency or closest target rate), between the superior and inferior values (specified in the `values_orders` dictionnary).
 - `values_orders`, dict of qualitative ordinal features matched to the order of their modalities
   - *For qualitative ordinal features:* `dict` of features values and `GroupedList` of their values.
 Modalities less frequent than `min_freq` are automaticaly grouped to the closest modality (smallest frequency or closest target rate), between the superior and inferior values.